AirBaltic

 airBaltic, legally incorporated as AS Air Baltic Corporation, is the flag carrier of Latvia.
 Its head office are located on the grounds of Riga International Airport in Mārupe municipality near Riga.
 Its main hub is Riga, and it operates bases in Tallinn, Vilnius, Tampere and a seasonal base in Las Palmas launched in 2023.
-It is majority owned (87.97%) by the government of Latvia.
-It operates flights only on Airbus A220 aircraft.
-It operates a frequent-flyer programme, and offers food and drinks for purchase.
+It is majority owned (88.37%) by the government of Latvia.
+It operates solely Airbus A220 aircraft.
+On 14 September 2026, airBaltic filed for Chapter 11 bankruptcy protection in New York, United States.
+The airline also canceled its entire order for 40 Airbus A220 aircraft, valued at approximately US$3.5 billion.